 🎉💥⚠️🩷 https://store.steampowered.com/app/3055780/PERMUTER/ 🩷⚠️💥🎉

-wowww it actually only took 2 months instead of 3 months! this was made over 8 busy-ish weekends, so about 10-12 working days of time. making Permuter has been a breeze. i'm happy it's complete and shipped without much struggle, its got me feeling much more optimistic about gamedev as a hobby
+wowww it actually only took 2 months instead of 3 months! this was made over 8 already-busy-ish weekends, so about 10-12 working days of time. making Permuter has been a breeze. i'm happy it's complete and shipped without much struggle, its got me feeling much more optimistic about gamedev as a hobby

 ive made an effort to talk about my games more with friends & post about it more. ive always been a bit nervous to tell irl friends about my games but... they have been extremely supportive and have all wishlisted it >:3 DESPITE it being poopyshit